 Android users will find the Pokémon Home app in the Google Play Store.
 The same search problem may occur on these devices, so here’s a direct link to begin downloading.

-How to transfer Pokémon to and from Home and Sword and Shield
+How do you transfer Pokémon to and from Home and Sword and Shield?

 Once you’ve downloaded Home on the Switch and linked it to your Nintendo account, it will ask if you have Home on your mobile device.
 Select “Yes” and follow these steps to begin building your collection.

-- Select if you want the Switch app to automatically transfer all of the Pokémon in your boxes or if you want to manually select the ones you want to store.
+- Select if you want the Switch app to transfer all of the Pokémon in your boxes automatically or if you want to select the ones you want to store manually.

 - Once your initial transfer is complete, the app will prompt you to open your Pokédex or the Pokémon you just deposited.
 Select the “Pokémon.”